Queen Beatrix unviels Statues of her Parents

 Also earlier today, Queen Beatrix’s eldest son Prince Willem-Alexander and his wife Princess Méxima were in Rotterdam to attend the “Connecting Identities” Forum exchange program at the Rotterdam Youth Centre.
 The exchange program this year has brought students from around Holland, Germany, Poland, Spain, Morocco, Turkey, Indonesia and Egypt to Rotterdam for the week-long event.Dutch Royals

-Tagged King Willem-Alexander, Prince Bernhard of the Netherlands, Princess Beatrix, Queen Juliana, Queen Máxima, Soestdijk Palace.
+Tagged King Willem-Alexander of The Netherlands, Prince Bernhard of the Netherlands, Princess Beatrix of the Netherlands, Queen Juliana of the Netherlands, Queen Máxima of the Netherlands, Soestdijk Palace.